tommikaikkonen/redux-orm-primer/README.md

 ```

+## Writing Selectors

 `redux` and `reselect` libraries fit together with the [*Command Query Responsibility Segregation* pattern](http://martinfowler.com/bliki/CQRS.html).
-The gist of it is that you use a different model to update the information (reducers) and to read the information (selectors).
+The gist of it is that you use a different model to update data (reducers in Redux) and to read data (selectors in Redux).
 We've handled the updating part of our state management.
 We're yet to define our selectors.

-Here's what we want passed to our React components:
+First, let's think about what we want to pass to our React components.

-- An object that describes the currently selected user with their id and name.
+- Since we want to show the name of the current user, and bind action creators with the currently selected user's id, we need an object that describes the currently selected user with an id and a name.
+We'll call this selector `user`.
-- A list of todos for that user, with their text, status (done or not), and a list of tag names associated with that todo.
+- We want to show a list of todos for the selected user.
+Each todo in that list should have its id, text, status (done or not), and a list of tag names associated with that todo, so we can render it nicely.
+We'll call this selector `todos`.
-- A list of users you can select, with an id and the name of the user.
+- Since we want the end user to be able to select which User to show todos for, we need a list of users you can select, with an id and the name for each user.
+We'll call this selector `users`.

-Let's implement selectors for each of those.
-Here's selectors.js:
+Here's selectors.js, where we implement those selectors:

 ```javascript
 // selectors.js